 For death record requests, family members and court representatives are required to provide evidence of their relationship with the decedent.

-How To Figure Out if Someone Is Married or Divorced in Oklahoma (Free Oklahoma Divorce Records & Marriage Records)
+How To Figure Out if Someone Is Married or Divorced in Oklahoma (Free OK Divorce & Marriage Records)

-Order Replacement Death or Birth Certificates in OK (Oklahoma)
+Order Replacement Death or Birth Certificates in Oklahoma

-• Phone- Customers can call (877)-817-7364 to order certificates from VitalChek and pick them up from the Vital Records office in person or have the documents mailed to their home.
+- Phone- Customers can call (877)-817-7364 to order certificates from VitalChek and pick them up from the Vital Records office in person or have the documents mailed to their homes.
 Pick-up hours run from 2:30 to 4:45 in the afternoon on weekdays.
 They can retrieve their order from Tulsa, Oklahoma City, or McAlester.

 Oklahoma State Department of Health